 Positive results in nonclinical testing and early clinical trials do not ensure that later clinical trials will be successful.
 A number of pharmaceutical companies have suffered significant setbacks in clinical trials, including in Phase 3 clinical trials, after promising results in nonclinical testing and early clinical trials.
 These setbacks have included negative safety and efficacy observations in later clinical trials, including previously unreported adverse effects.
 To date, our clinical trials and other programs have involved small patient populations and because of the small sample size, the results of these clinical trials may be subject to substantial variability and may not be indicative of future results.
-We are actively engaged in discussions with the FDA to finalize the design for our pivotal Phase 3 protocol for UGN-102, and expect to begin the study by the end of 2020.
+We have finalized the protocol for our pivotal Phase 3 protocol for UGN-102, and expect to begin the study by the end of 2020.
 If our clinical trials do not ultimately indicate that our product candidates are safe and effective for their intended use, the FDA may not approve any NDA that we may submit to market such product candidates, and our business would not be able to generate revenue from the sale of any such product candidates.